aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="odd">
 <td>SubscribePublishingInterval</td>
 <td>Time in milliseconds that will be used as the SubscribePublishingInterval when creating the subscription with the server when reading in subscription mode.
 By default, the interval of the schedule is used.
-An OPCUA server might timeout the subscription if this period is too long, in which case the SubscribePublishingInterval can be explicitly set to a shorter period to avoid the subscription timeout.</td>
+An OPCUA server might time out the subscription if this period is too long, in which case the SubscribePublishingInterval can be explicitly set to a shorter period to avoid the subscription timeout.</td>
 <td>Integer</td>
 <td></td>
 </tr>